Al Khor (city): Visitor attractions

+Parks and zoos

+The city has one of the largest parks – Al Khor Family Park & Zoo – in Qatar with an area of 240,000 m2.
+Starting in June 2010, the government has invested QR 250 million in refurbishing the park.
+This has resulted in the development of new facilities in the park such as a mini-golf course, a railway station and a museum.
+The renovated park was officially reopened on 18 February 2016.
+The park also features a zoo, which hosts pandas, a first-ever in the Middle East.

+The Baladna complex, which contains Baladna Farm and Baladna Park, is a popular local destination catering to families.
+Occupying an area of 2.4 million square metres, the complex offers various outdoor activities and games.
+A zoo hosting various animal species is also found in the complex.
+Baladna also has a visitors centre that provides educational tours of dairy production.

+Commercial attractions

-Attractions in Al Khor include Al-Sultan beach hotel & resort, a palace that turned into a hotel, and its large concentrations of modern and historical mosques.
+Attractions in Al Khor include Al-Sultan Beach Hotel & Resort, a palace that was converted into a hotel, and its large concentrations of modern and historical mosques.
 The main industry of the city is fishing.
 There are several beaches surrounding Al Khor, and the beaches south of it are home to many beach houses owned by both residents of the city and residents of Doha.

-Al Khor Mall is the primary mall in the city, opening its doors in 2012.
+Al Khor Mall is the primary mall in the city, having opened in 2012.
 The city's first cinema was slated to open in Al Khor Mall at the end of 2015.

-The city has one of the largest parks - Al Khor Park in Qatar with an area of 240,000 sq m.
-Starting in June 2010, the government has invested QR 250 million in refurbishing the park.
-This has resulted in the development of new facilities in the park such as a mini-golf course, a railway station and a museum.
-Renovated Park was opened officially on February 18, 2016.